⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Why Escalation Is Often Gradual

-Understanding the sequence allows you to recognize the shift.
+Understanding the sequence allows recognition of the shift.

 What You Are Allowed to Ask